-we demonstrate that higher pre-displacement specialization leads to extended periods of non-employment.
+To empirically study the presence of these trade-offs, we analyze microeconomic data for mobility events from two countries: the United States and France.
+Specifically, we investigate the variation in worker outcomes following displacement for individuals with diverse skill portfolios, allowing us to distinguish between variation in average skill levels and skill set specialization.
+As mobility decisions are in general endogeneous to the worker-firm match, we choose a sample of displaced workers to address the potential endogeneity of worker-firm separation prior to matching with a new firm.
+Our analysis reveals two key findings.
+First, we demonstrate that higher pre-displacement specialization leads to extended periods of non-employment.
 Second, higher pre-displacement specialization is associated with higher post-displacement entry wages and lower post-displacement separation rates.
 The heterogeneity analysis suggests that specialization can exert particularly pronounced adverse effects on the labor market outcomes of lower-skilled workers.
 We conjecture that this derives from the fact that these workers experience only limited complementarity gains while experiencing potentially large mismatch effects.
 Overall, these findings suggest that increasing specialization alone, while keeping skills fixed, can have detrimental effects on labor market outcomes.
 Policy makers should therefore aim at designing broad education opportunities without focusing exclusively on excellence in a few select fields, especially for low skill workers.

 Our findings challenge the consensus view that higher skills uniformly improve labor market prospects.
 In our quantitative model we show that higher average skills can lead to worse labor market outcomes.
 This is because skill portfolios differ both with respect to skill level and skill set specialization, and these two competing forces can create instances in which a higher level of average skills can worsen labor market outcomes due to a simultaneously higher degree of specialization.
-In this sense, increasing the level of skills can worsen labor market outcomes.
+In this sense, we show that increasing the level of skills can, but not necessarily does, worsen labor market outcomes.
+Our theoretical insights help to reconcile the findings of specialization premia of education (Leighton and Speer (2020), Silos and Smith (2015)) and specialization penalty of displaced workers (Gathmann and Schönberg (2010)) by showing that both can be true for different sets of worker skills and for different labor market outcomes.
+We hence provide a unifying interpretation to these seemingly contradictory findings.